Doug Stanton: Career

 Stanton is an author and a founder of the National Writers Series (2009) and the Traverse City Film Festival (2005).
 He graduated from the Interlochen Arts Academy in Michigan and Hampshire College in Massachusetts.
-Since graduating from the University of Iowa Writer's Workshop, he has worked as a contributing editor at Esquire, Sports Afield, Outside and Men's Journal.
-Stanton has written extensively on travel, sports, entertainment and history.
+Since graduating from the University of Iowa Writer's Workshop, he has worked as a contributing editor at Esquire, Sports Afield, Outside, and Men's Journal.
+Stanton has written extensively on travel, sports, entertainment, and history.

-Throughout his career, he nearly drowned in Cape Horn waters, survived a mugging by jungle revolutionaries, played basketball with George Clooney, and taken an acting lesson from Harrison Ford.
+Throughout his career, he nearly drowned in Cape Horn waters, survived a mugging by jungle revolutionaries, played basketball with George Clooney, and took an acting lesson from Harrison Ford.

-Stanton appeared on national TV and radio outlets, including the Today Show, CNN, Imus In The Morning, Discovery, A&E, History channel, Fox News, NPR, MSNBC’s Morning Joe, C-SPAN’s BookTV, PBS, and NBC Nightly News, and has been covered in prominent publications, including the Wall Street Journal, Washington Post, Miami Herald, New York Times.
-Drawing on his experiences in the US and overseas, and with many contacts in various branches of the U.S. military and government, Stanton lectures nationally to corporate and civic groups, libraries, writing & book clubs, and universities about current events, international affairs, politics, and writing.
+Stanton appeared on national TV and radio outlets, including the Today Show, CNN, Imus In The Morning, Discovery, A&E, History channel, Fox News, NPR, Morning Joe, C-SPAN’s Book-TV, PBS, and NBC Nightly News, and has been covered in prominent publications, including the Wall Street Journal, Washington Post, Miami Herald, New York Times.
+Drawing on his experiences in the U.S. and overseas, and with many contacts in various branches of the U.S. military and government, Stanton lectures nationally to corporate and civic groups, libraries, writing & book clubs, and universities about current events, international affairs, politics, and writing.

 His writings appeared in the New York Times, The New York Times Book Review, TIME, the Washington Post, Men’s Journal, Sports Afield, The Daily Beast, and Newsweek; and at Esquire and Outside, where he also has been a contributing editor.

-Stanton’s Horse Soldiers was a best-seller book on USA Today, Wall Street Journal, Los Angeles Times, Chicago Tribune, Entertainment Weekly Publishers Weekly, and IndieBound.
+Stanton’s Horse Soldiers was a best-seller book on USA Today, Wall Street Journal, Los Angeles Times, Chicago Tribune, Entertainment Weekly, Publishers Weekly, and IndieBound.
 Horse Soldiers was also named a “Notable Book” by The New York Times.
 The Great Lakes Independent Booksellers Association made Horse Soldiers a “Great Lakes, Great Reads” book, and it was chosen as a “Best Book” by Publishers Weekly, Christian Science Monitor, Barnes & Noble, and Amazon.com.